-A GPX for the route can be found here, whilst a digital map of the entire Stour Valley Path can be found here.
+A GPX for the route can be found here.
 You may need to simplify the GPX route if you have problems uploading it to your device, although you shouldn’t experience any issues with newer devices.

 If you prefer to use paper based maps, the entire Stour Valley Path is shown on the following Ordnance Survey map series:

 Laminated maps can also be purchased through the Dedham Vale & Stour Valley Project here.
 A pdf of the route can also be downloaded from the same location.